New Zealand Business Assessment

 Dates: September - October 2007 with ongoing additions after go-live

-Brief: The Business Capability Partnership wanted a website for their New Zealand Business Assessment initiative, which is a free online service designed to enable business owners to assess their business's current capabilities as well as assist in identifying opportunities to improve their business performance.
+Brief: the Business Capability Partnership wanted a website for their New Zealand Business Assessment initiative, which was a free online service designed to enable business owners to assess their business's current capabilities as well as assist in identifying opportunities to improve their business performance.